dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     reading and then writing the counter), we just care that an interrupt happened (this requires a single set).
-  - So change the test code to set the interrupt register to 0 before spinning (wait for it to become non-zero) and the interrupt to set it to 1.
+  - So change the test code to set the interrupt register to 0 before spinning (wait for it to become non-zero) and change the interrupt to set it to 1.

 For example in `test_cost`:
 ```